BENEFITS you deserve!

 - Defective Boat Parts: The manufacturers of boat parts or watercraft that are defective may be held liable for the accidents their products cause.

 - Reckless and Careless Behavior: Speeding or operating a boat recklessly has the potential for serious boating accidents as well.
+To safeguard the safety of other boaters, visitors, and property, boat operators must operate “their vessel in a reasonable and cautious way with respect for other vessel traffic, stated limitations, the existence of a divers-down flag, and other circumstances.”

 Those who are injured in Florida boating accidents have similar rights as those who are injured in auto accidents.
-Victims can seek compensation for medical expenses, loss of wages, cost of hospitalization, rehabilitation and other related damages.
+Victims can seek compensation for medical expenses, loss of wages, cost of hospitalization, rehabilitation, and other related damages.
 Boating accidents can result in catastrophic injuries or fatalities as well.
-In the event of a catastrophic injury, the victim can also seek compensation for cost of long-term care and treatment.
-In the case of a fatal boating accident, the family of a deceased boating accident victim can file a wrongful death claim against an at-fault party seeking compensation for medical and funeral expenses, lost future income and other related damages.
+In the event of a catastrophic injury, the victim can also seek compensation for the cost of long-term care and treatment.
+In the case of a fatal boating accident, the family of a deceased boating accident victim can file a wrongful death claim against an at-fault party seeking compensation for medical and funeral expenses, lost future income, and other related damages.